tensorflow/docs/site/en/api_docs/python/tf/RaggedTensor.md

 Deprecated in favor of operator or tf.math.divide.

-NOTE: Prefer using the Tensor division operator or tf.divide which obey Python division operator semantics.
+NOTE: Prefer using the Tensor division operator or tf.divide which obey Python 3 division operator semantics.

-This function divides `x` and `y`, forcing Python 2.7 semantics.
-That is, if one of `x` or `y` is a float, then the result will be a float.
+This function divides `x` and `y`, forcing Python 2 semantics.
+That is, if `x` and `y` are both integers then the result will be an integer.
+This is in contrast to Python 3, where division with `/` is always a float while division with `//` is always an integer.
-Otherwise, the output will be an integer type.
-Flooring semantics are used for integer division.

 #### Args:

 * <b>`x`</b>: `Tensor` numerator of real numeric type.
 * <b>`y`</b>: `Tensor` denominator of real numeric type.
 * <b>`name`</b>: A name for the operation (optional).

 #### Returns:

 `x / y` returns the quotient of x and y.

 <h3 id="__floordiv__"><code>__floordiv__</code></h3>